Steam of Life

 Steam of Life (Miesten vuoro) is a Finnish documentary film about male saunas directed by Joonas Berghäll and Mika Hotakainen.
 The movie was produced by Joonas Berghäll.
 It opened theatrically in New York City on 30 July 2010 and opened in Los Angeles on 6 August 2010 at the 14th Annual DocuWeeks.

+Recognition

 It was selected as the Finnish entry for the Best Foreign Language Film at the 83rd Academy Awards, but it didn't make the final shortlist.
 It is the first documentary film to represent Finland at the Academy Awards.
 It was also nominated for "Best Documentary" at the 23rd European Film Awards.

 It won the Best International Cinematography at the Documentary Edge Festival in New Zealand in 2011.